Professional edition active

 In children, the diagnosis can be suspected (and treatment begun) based on the following typical characteristics:

-• Normal renal function
+• Normal kidney function

 • Non-nephritic urine sediment

-Renal biopsy is required in adults and in children with atypical presentations.
+Renal biopsy is indicated in adults and in children with atypical presentations.
 Electron microscopy demonstrates edema with diffuse swelling (effacement) of foot processes of the epithelial podocytes (see figure Electron microscopic features in immunologic glomerular disorders ).
 Complement and Ig deposits are absent on immunofluorescence.
 Although effacement is not observed in the absence of proteinuria, heavy proteinuria may occur with normal foot processes.

 Treatment of Minimal Change Disease